tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

 An important addendum to our definition then should be that acceptance tests don't have to be about just business behaviour, they can also be about broader system qualities such as non-functional requirements and usability.
 It's still about customer confidence.

 Unfortunately, Cripin's definition talks specifically about _stories_ and business _value_.
 Acceptance tests may or may not have anything to do with user stories.
-At least, in our definition, we're talking generally about system behaviour and brushing over the idea of stories describing behaviour.
+At least, in our definition, we're talking generally about system behaviour and brushing over the idea that stories can describe behaviour.
 I don't think it's a prerequisite.
 Similarly, _business value_ is a tricky thing to quantify.
 We'll talk more about that later.